standardebooks/tools/README.md

 -	### `prepare-release`

-	Calculate the ebook's word count, and update content.opf and colophon.xhtml with release and modified timestamps.
+	Calculate work word count, insert release date if not yet set, and update modified date and revision number.

 -	### `print-manifest-and-spine`